 A sample church financial report (via Metropolitan Community Churches)

 While you could put them together manually, software can transform the creation and distribution of these reports from an hours long ordeal into a nearly effortless process.
 A few of the most popular church software systems in Capterra’s directory that include built-in accounting features—such as accounts payable, general ledger, and payroll—are Aplos, ChurchTrac Online, and Ministry Tracker.
+Not convinced?
+Check out these Aplos alternatives for software solutions with similar features.

 3. Build sufficient financial reserves